 Taking your medication abroad may require you to take a letter of authorisation with you, even in Europe.
 Every country has its own rules and it can be complex.
 Make sure you check in good time.
 See here for further details.

 Electronic Prescription Service (EPS)

 It makes it easier to obtain your repeat prescriptions - just request them on-line (or in writing) and then collect the medicines from the pharmacy.
-Many pharmacies will also do the ordering for you.

 It is still important to see you from time to time to make sure all of your monitoring checks are up to date, so please take note of the messages we send that the pharmacist will pass on to you.